 How will we get around the city?

-The team will be transported around the city in a seminary vehicle, taxi’s, hired vans, or hired buses.
+The team will be transported around the city primarily by hired vans or buses.
 One may even have the opportunity to ride on the back of a “boda boda” or motorcycle taxi.

 What else will we do?

-One evening, the team will get to visit the source of the Nile River by boat while their meal is being prepared at the Kingfisher Resort.
+While in country, we will also get to participate in a few fun activities.
+Our team will visit the source of the Nile River by boat while their meal is being prepared at the Kingfisher Resort.
 There will also be opportunities for shopping in local markets for souvenirs etc.

 What is a typical day’s schedule like?